-NPL remained significant at the 1.0 per cent, when regressed with disposable income (as seen in Row 6) however in times of instability, NPL becomes significant in explaining consumption at the 10.0 per cent level.
-Noticeably, the estimated coefficient on disposable income is reduced drastically to 0.173.
-This result is consistent with the notion that NPLs affect consumption in many channels, one being through disposable income.
+NPL remained significant at the 1.0 per cent level, when regressed with disposable income (as seen in Row 6).
+However, in times of instability the NPL becomes significant in explaining consumption at the 10.0 per cent level.
+Conspicuously, the estimated coefficient on disposable income is reduced drastically to 0.173.
+This result is consistent with the view that NPLs affect consumption through many channels, one being through disposable income.
 When households' balance sheets deteriorate, the proportion of disposable income that is available for consumption usually falls, as households reallocate resources.
-Consumer will use some of the reallocated resources to prevent outstanding loans payments from growing faster.
+Consumer will use some of the reallocated resources to prevent outstanding loans payments from growing faster.23